Haskell Garrett

-Haskell Garrett (born May 4, 1998) is an American football defensive tackle who is currently a free agent.
-He played college football at Ohio State.
+Haskell Garrett (born May 4, 1998) is an American former professional football defensive tackle.
+He played college football for the Ohio State Buckeyes.

-Early years
+Early life

 Originally from Vermont, Garrett moved to Hawaii, then Nevada at age 13, after the death of his father.
 Garrett attended Bishop Gorman High School in Summerlin, Nevada.
 During his career, he had 25 sacks.
 Garrett played in the 2017 U. S. Army All-American Bowl.
 He committed to Ohio State University to play college football.

 College career

 During his first three years at Ohio State (2017–2019), Garrett recorded 20 tackles over 33 games as a rotational defensive lineman.
 In August 2020, prior to his senior season, Garrett was shot in the face while attempting to break up a fight.
 Despite the shooting he returned to play just two months later.
 He was named an All-American that season by CBS.
-On December 27, 2021, Garrett announced that he would be opting out of the 2022 Rose Bowl and declaring for the 2022 NFL Draft.
+On December 27, 2021, Garrett announced that he would be opting out of the 2022 Rose Bowl and declaring for the 2022 NFL draft.